 No data are available for the chemicals.
-Based on the available data for the boric acid and alcohol metabolites the driver of the reproductive and developmental effects of the chemicals will be the boric acid metabolite.
-Specific reproductive or developmental effects were not observed in studies with the alcohol metabolites (ECHA 2022; NICNAS 2013a; NICNAS2013b; NICNAS 2013c; NICNAS 2014).
+Based on the available data for the metabolites (boric acid and relevant alcohols) the driver of the reproductive and developmental effects of the chemicals will be the boric acid metabolite.
+Specific reproductive or developmental effects were not observed in studies with the alcohol metabolites.
+Despite the developmental effects observed in rodent studies, methanol is not considered to have developmental toxicity effects in humans.
+For ethanol, any reproductive and developmental effects were only observed secondary to maternal toxicity.
+It was concluded that deliberate oral consumption of alcoholic beverages is required for any reproductive or developmental toxicity (ECHA 2022; NICNAS 2013a; NICNAS 2013b; NICNAS 2013c; NICNAS 2014).